 As the Second Chapter passed the differences between Endomar and the more orthodox elven nations reached a point of schism and missionaries from Kalimar began a futile mission to recall their kindred to the true faith.
 Prélan raised up a succession of native-born prophets to lead his people to repentance, but the elves of Endomar refused and walked ever further from the truth, persecuting the messengers of Prélan.

 As Endomar grew larger and stronger the spiritual health of the nation worsened, some clinging to false religion, some renouncing faith altogether and some stooping even to demon worship.
 Matters reached a head when the leaders of Endomar led the great majority of the population in a mass rejection of Prélan, an event known to the elves as The Great Betrayal.
-Similar public repudiations took place in Ciricen and Aranar, and the elves of Ithrill and Kalimar who stayed true to Prélan watched helplessly as the Curse of Morality descended on their kin.
+Similar public repudiations took place in Ciricen and Aranar, and the elves of Ithrill and Kalimar who stayed true to Prélan watched helplessly as the Curse of Mortality descended on their kin.

 Endomar entered the Third Chapter grappling with the new reality of mortality.
 Instead of repenting, its people rejected even the traditional Kinyar language and espoused a new tongue, Édulyar.
 In this language Endomar, the land of the north, became Hendar, the Mortal Kingdom.